ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 Standalone
 ==========

-`TouchTerrain_standalone.py` uses DEM data from Google Earth Engine of from a local raster file (geotiff, etc.) to create a 3D model suitable for 3D printing.
-This model, possibly consisting of several files (tiles), is saved in a ZIP along with an info file describing the properties used to produce it.
-The downsampled and UTM projected DEM for the area is saved as DEM.tif
+`TouchTerrain_standalone.py` uses DEM data (geotiff file)from Google Earth Engine (GEE) or from a local raster file (geotiff, etc.) to create a 3D model suitable for 3D printing.
+The GEE geotiff is usually downsampled and UTM projected.
+The 3D model (STL or OBJ format), possibly consisting of several files (tiles), is saved in a ZIP along with an info file describing the properties used to produce it and the GEE geotiff. __NEW: It's now possible to download only the GEE geotiff file.
+IN addition to downsampling, the original source resolution can be now be used.

 `TouchTerrain_standalone.py` reads in a JSON configuration file such as the one at `standalone/example_config.json`.
 To run it in a python shell, go into the standalone folder and type